You are here

 where DVA has accepted a claim for treatment for those conditions.

 Once the application for treatment only is approved by the Repatriation Commission a White Card is issued indicating that the Commission has accepted responsibility for the treatment of these conditions.
-No disability pension is payable for conditions that are covered for treatment only.

 Australia is defined in the Acts Interpretations Act 1901 and includes the following territories and Islands: